 $name variables from the Claims provided by the users' identity provider.
 The

-$message variable is of type String.
+$message variable is of type String!.
 The

 The second Operation allows a user to fetch all messages.
 Similarly to the mutation, we're not able to "look into" the payload field.
 It's a scalar type, so the client needs to know how to parse it.
-What happens if a user stores an unexpected object in the payload field?
+But what happens if a user stores an unexpected object in the payload field?
 There's no way to validate the input.

 As you can see, using a JSON column gives you a lot of flexibility.
 At the same time, this approach comes with a few drawbacks.

-Now, let's extend the GraphQL schema with our custom type
+Step 2: Extending the GraphQL schema with our custom type

 messages and the field is